Qualifications to be an accredited person

 You do not need this if the Public Governance, Performance and Accountability Act 2013 covers your employment.

-For other employment, you will need to complete 1 of the following:
+For other employment, you will need to complete one of the following:

 - Deed of indemnity for non-government employment